Kitty Pilgrim: Journalist

 Pilgrim worked as New York-based anchor and correspondent for CNN for 25 years.
 Her travels have taken her on special assignments to Russia, Cuba, China, Japan, South Korea, Europe, and parts of Africa.
 In domestic reporting she covered economics, politics, and a range of other topics.
 She was part of the CNN team that broadcast continuously in New York during the September 11 attacks and in the weeks thereafter.

-Kitty Pilgrim was a New York City-based news anchor and correspondent for CNN beginning with CNN in 1986 as a production assistant, and was named correspondent shortly thereafter.
-She anchored her own broadcast, Early Edition, in 1998 and 1999 and served as an anchor for CNN, CNNI, CNNfn, and Headline News for more than a decade.
-Starting in 2001, she was prime-time back-up anchor for the 7PM hour on CNN.
+Kitty Pilgrim began her career as a New York City-based news anchor and correspondent for CNN, starting in 1986 as a production assistant, and was named correspondent shortly thereafter.
+She anchored her own morning show, Early Edition, in 1998 and 1999 and served as an anchor for CNN, CNNI, CNNfn, and Headline News for more than a decade.
+Starting in 2001, she was prime-time back-up anchor for the 7PM hour on CNN, a position she held for a decade.